Codyvanzandt/beautiful-jekyll/_posts/2018-08-22-bcts-intro-and-names.md

 I think you can see where I'm going with this.

 Good writing - be it an essay or a program - requires good organization, and solid organizational principles actually don't change all that much from prose to code.
-Accordingly, this seris borrows from *both* a famous software engineer (Robert C. Martin) and a famous writer (William Shakespeare) in order to help you write better code.
+Accordingly, this series borrows from *both* a famous software engineer (Robert C. Martin) and a famous writer (William Shakespeare) in order to help you write better code.

 You're in good hands: Martin is a a thought-leader in software engineering, and Shakespeare - being "not of an age but for all time" - naturally has much programming advice to share.

-And so without further ado...
+So join me on this multi-part series as we dive into Martin and Shakespeare's advice on names, functions, arguments, formatting, and objects.

-##### ***Better Coding Through Shakespeare***
+#### It's ***Better Coding Through Shakespeare!***